sveltejs/svelte/site/content/blog/2020-12-01-whats-new-in-svelte-december-2020.md

 ---
-title: What's new in Svelte: December 2020
+title: "What's new in Svelte: December 2020"
 description: Better tooling, export maps and improvements to slots and context
 author: Daniel Sandoval
 authorURL: https://desandoval.net